hackclub/hackclub/workshops/find_bigfoot/README.md

 ![](https://github.com/jonleung/hackclub/raw/add-personal-website-workshop/workshops/personal_website/img/celebrate_rush_hour.gif)

-Hopefully you are starting to get the hang of Googling stuff.
+Now you have made a more interesting game.
+And more importantly, by practicing Googling stuff, you are on your way toward becoming an independent hacker.

+## Sharing with the community

+Like with previous workshops, let's set up a link that you can share with others!

+1. Open the terminal by pressing `alt + t` on the keyboard at the same time.
+   Then type in the following commands:
+  - `git add --all`
+  - `git commit -am "Find Bigfoot workshop"`
+  - `git push origin master`

+4. GitHub will now ask you for your username and password.
+  - Go ahead and enter your username and then press the enter.
+  - Then enter your password and press enter. _Note that the characters don't show up on the screen but rest assured, you are still typing._
+5. Now try to view your game by going to `username.github.io/find_bigfoot`

+   > Make sure to change `username` to your own username

+6. Post the link to [Ship It](https://shipit.hackclub.io) and [Slack](https://starthackclub.slack.com)!

+## Hacking

 Now is the chance to make the game into your own!
 For inspiration, you can look [here](http://andrewd.50webs.com/bigfoot) to see what's possible.